dipeanthonia/crime-stats/README.md

 - <a href = "https://github.com/dipeanthonia/crime-stats/blob/main/Crime%20stats%20dashboard.JPG">Dashboard Preview</a>

-This shows the interative dashboard,click to gain better insights of the analysis.
+Click the link below to view the interactive dashboard to gain better insights of the analysis.

 - <a href = "https://github.com/dipeanthonia/crime-stats/blob/main/crime%20stats.pbix">View Interactive Dashboard</a>